 You can also obtain information from the Minimum Wage Hotline run by the Federal Ministry of Labour and Social Affairs, Tel.: +49 (0)30/60 28 00 28.

 These two points of contact are not able to offer detailed advice on individual cases.
-If you need detailed advice because of a concrete problem, you can consult a lawyer.
+If you need detailed advice because of a specific problem, you can consult a lawyer.
 You can also contact the “Fair Mobility” advisory centres run by the German Trade Union Confederation (Deutscher Gewerkschaftsbund).
 Use our search tool to find an advice centre near you.

 This project’s central contact point is based in Berlin: